mbjd/arbint/README.md

  - Parse a string containing a decimal number, and convert it to an arbint
  - Multiply an arbint by a 32-bit integer
  - Add together two arbints (if their sign is positive)
- - Add a 32-bit unsigned int raised to an integer power of 2^(32) to an arbint
  - Test two arbint's for numerical equality